qijia00/TestComplete_JScript_Python/README.md

 # TestComplete_Python
-Sample TestComplete scripts that I created to Audio and video interfaces with Python.
+Sample TestComplete scripts that I created to Audio and video interfaces (AV Interface) with Python.
 Dependencies have been removed to protect privacy.